 The Pearl Harbor Visitor Center has reserved accessible parking in the front lot.
-The restrooms, movie theater, exhibit galleries, bookstore, information desk and drinking fountains, Navy shuttle boats, and USS Arizona Memorial are all fully-accessible to visitors in wheelchairs.
+The restrooms, movie theater, exhibit galleries, bookstore, information desk and drinking fountains, Navy shuttle boats, and USS Arizona Memorial are all fully-accessible to people in wheelchairs.

 Walking the distance between facilities can be challenging for visitors with mobility issues, although there are several benches located throughout the visitor center to facilitate rest opportunities.

 Visually impaired visitors will find signage in braille in addition to tactile models of various interpretive resources throughout the site.
-Please click here for a braille-ready file (BRF), which is a digital copy of an embossed braille booklet transcribed from the park brochure.
+We also provide a braille-ready file (BRF), which is a digital copy of an embossed braille booklet transcribed from the park brochure.